cap-security-cartel/report-generator/source/report.md

 4. But cause other borrowers to pay increased interest rates due to the temporary spike in utilization on future blocks.
 5. This persists until the debt token's index is updated again, however, the attacker could maintain full asset utilization by being the first user to borrow/repay on the vault in each block.

-## Recommendation Consider adjusting the sequence of operations so that debt tokens are minted before the utilization index is updated:
+**Recommendation:** Consider adjusting the sequence of operations so that debt tokens are minted before the utilization index is updated:

 ```diff
 - // Current flow: Repay → Burn debt tokens → Update index → Transfer assets